marzeelabs/mz-site-2021/README.md

 ## To add to this boilerplate:

+(do not merge -- just to test netlify trigger)

 - Webpack 5
 - Add Page Wrapper and Header and Footer Components
 - Create homepage, example blog post (with filters) and (getting content from json content)